cdisdero/CRDCoreDataStack/README.md

 CRDCoreDataStack.notificationInitializedFailed
 ```

 You should wait until you receive the `CRDCoreDataStack.notificationInitialization` before doing anything with the data store.
-As an example here is some code that accomplishes this using the `NotificationCenter.default`:
+As an example here is some code that shows how to use these notifications:

 ```
+// Notification that the stack was successfully initialized and the database was seeded
-NotificationCenter.default.addObserver(forName: Notification.Name(CRDCoreDataStack.notificationInitialized), object: nil, queue: OperationQueue.main) { (notification) in
+// (if it was newly created) NotificationCenter.default.addObserver(forName: Notification.Name(CRDCoreDataStack.notificationInitialized), object: nil, queue: OperationQueue.main) { (notification) in

     do {